 1. Mid-Autumn Art Jam (Ma On Shan)

 This gallery features street art pieces that were created during the moon festival in Hong Kong.
 Click on any of the below images to open the gallery slideshow.
-Unfortunately, if you are using Windows XP with Internet Explorer 8, the gallery function may not appear.
-However, you can still view the entire set of photos in this series (over 140 images) on Google Photos: Hong Kong Graffiti and Street Art Part 6: Mid-Autumn Graffiti.

 While taking these photos of this graffiti Wall of Fame, I spoke to a woman who lived nearby and she told me that all the pieces were done during the previous year’s Mid-Autumn Festival (at the very end of September).
 The usual way of celebrating this festival, also known as the Moon Festival, involves family dinners, lanterns and mooncakes; however, last year many of Hong Kong’s graffiti artists gathered to hold an art jam on the wall of a highway overpass that runs just outside the suburban area of Ma On Shan in the New Territories.
 The location is not difficult to get to but is quite well hidden, so the artists could work uninterrupted.
 Some of the visuals, such as the rabbit image, are related to the festival (according to Chinese legend, a rabbit lives on the moon with the moon goddess Chang’e.
 There were around 30 pieces (including wildstyle works) on the wall.

 To view the following pictures in a slideshow, just click on any of the photos.